klind/logincache/README.md

 **Swagger URL : http://localhost:8080/swagger-ui.html**

 #### Checkstyle:
-I also added checkstyle using the default configuration, with a few suppression's that can bee seen in checkstyle-suppressions.xml
+I also added checkstyle using the default configuration, with a few suppressions that can bee seen in checkstyle-suppressions.xml
 Run "mvn clean verify site", open the file /target/site/checkstyle.html to see the result.